HugzFnr/ENSC-S5-SentiAnt/README.md

 ### Context

 This project was made by Younès RABII, Guillaume CREUSOT, Louis HACHE, Célestin GRENIER, Justien DILLMAN and Hugo FOURNIER for our 2018 "TransPromotionnel" project at the ENSC, in 2 months and a half.

+### Demonstration

+Here is a 1 minute 30s long video demonstration of the game that I commented in french : https://youtu.be/HPNayKAvka0 One day I shall subtitle it in english, promised.